EXPLAINER | How Nigerian Governments, Businesses Can Navigate Climate Finance Puzzle

 The Fiscal Puzzle: Constraints and Opportunities

-Basil Obasi, the PACE Programme’s Public Financial Management (PFM) advisor, highlights Nigeria’s fiscal constraints: “Climate finance is an interesting opportunity.
-The constraint is that governments—both federal and subnational—face fiscal space challenges.
-Ever-growing public expenditure commitments amid dwindling revenue mean climate action competes with health, education, and infrastructure.”
+Basil Obasi, the PACE Programme’s Public Finance Management (PFM) Advisor, highlights Nigeria’s fiscal constraints: “Climate finance presents an interesting opportunity.
+The fact is that governments—both federal and subnational—grapple with dwindling fiscal space challenges.
+Ever-growing public expenditure commitments amid dwindling revenue mean climate action competes with health, education, and infrastructure for resource allocation.”

-Yet, Obasi says climate finance provides an opening: “By mainstreaming climate considerations into every sector, states can make expenditures climate-responsive and unlock additional support.”
+Yet, Obasi says climate finance provides an opening: “By mainstreaming climate considerations into key sectors, states can make expenditures climate-responsive and unlock additional funds.”

 For businesses, the PFM expert outlines two clear benefits of climate finance: “First, access to funds for innovations that support emission reduction and adaptation.
-Second, it opens new areas of investment opportunities, new trading opportunities, new means of livelihood.”
+Second, it opens new areas of investment opportunities that are eco-friendly, new trading opportunities and new sources of livelihood that are aligned with the just transition agenda.”

-Yet, Obasi underlines the lack of willingness by governments and businesses to unlock climate finance and technical capacity as two major barriers.
+Yet, Obasi underlines that although there is willingness on the part of governments and green businesses to unlock climate finance, technical capacity remains a major barrier.
 “The resources exist; people are just not aware of the systems and processes to tap into them.
-Once interest is shown, systems are available to support technical capability.”
+Once interest is shown, systems are available to support technical capacity development.”

-To address this, PACE and partners are offering technical support—from readiness assessments to strengthening public financial management systems to meet fiduciary standards.
+To address this, PACE and partners are offering technical support—from readiness assessments to strengthening public financial management systems and meet fiduciary standards.

 Federal Pathways to Accessing Climate Finance